espruino/BangleApps/apps/multiclock/README.md

 # Multiclock

 This is a clock app that supports multiple clock faces.
 The user can switch between faces while retaining widget state which makes the switch fast.
 Currently there are four clock faces as shown below.
+There are currently an anlog, digital, text, big digit, time and date, and a clone of the Nifty-A-Clock faces.
 ### Analog Clock Face

-### Digital Clock Face

-### Big Digit Clock Face

-### Text Clock Face

-### Time and Date Clock Face

 ## Controls
-Clock faces are kept in a circular list.

-*BTN1* - switches to the next clock face.

-*BTN2* - switches to the app launcher.

-*BTN3* - switches to the previous clock face.
+Swipe left and right on both the Bangle and Bangle 2 switch between faces.
+BTN1 & BTH3 also switch faces on the Bangle.

 ## Adding a new face
 Clock faces are described in javascript storage files named `name.face.js`.
 For example, the Analog Clock Face is described in `ana.face.js`.
 These files have the following structure: